nzdevs/code-of-conduct/code-of-conduct.md

   intentional abuse.
 * Publication of non-harassing private communication.

-DevOps NZ prioritises marginalised people's safety over privileged people's comfort.
+NZ Devs prioritises marginalised people's safety over privileged people's comfort.
-DevOps NZ Admins will not act on complaints regarding:
+NZ Devs Admins will not act on complaints regarding:

 * "Reverse" -isms, including "reverse racism", "reverse sexism", and "cisphobia"
 * Reasonable communication of boundaries, such as "Leave me alone", "Go away", or "I'm not discussing this with you."